 These deposits can slow the brewing down and cause your beloved cup of coffee to taste a little off.
 The longer you delay getting rid of limescale and mineral deposits, the worse your coffee will taste, and the longer the brewing cycle will be.

-After you ‘successfully’ ignored all warnings that your coffee brewer gave you and didn’t pay any attention to little warning lights that come on to tell you to descale, you eventually will have a coffee machine that doesn’t work anymore.
-De-scaling might have just been that little maintenance activity to take to prolong the life of the maker.
+After you ‘successfully’ ignored all warnings that your Keurig coffee maker gave you and didn’t pay any attention to little warning lights that come on to tell you to descale, you eventually will have a coffee machine that doesn’t work anymore.
+De-scaling might have just been that little maintenance activity to take to prolong the life of the coffee maker.
+But, is white vinegar or descaling solution the better approach?

 Descale a Keurig Coffee Maker?